 Even the best companies fall out of favor from time to time.
 You may be able to acquire shares of these companies at a fraction of their intrinsic value.
 To do so, you will need to determine which companies are permanent losers and which are undervalued gems.

 The following four questions can help you make that determination:

-1. Is The Problem Temporary or Long-Term?
+1. Is the Company's Problem Temporary or Long-Term?

-2. Is the Business an Excellent Company with Suitable Market Capitalization?
+2. Is There Suitable Market Capitalization?

 3. Does Management Have an Excellent Track Record?

 If a company has encountered significant problems for consecutive years while the industry in which it operates prospers, the source of the company's struggles may lie with management.
 In such cases, take special care about purchasing shares based on promises or explanations offered by the company's executives.